 Suriname President Vows Oil Bonanza Won't Hit Carbon-Negative Status

-- Suriname held an election on Sunday to choose 51 lawmakers from fourteen parties who will decide the president amid a looming oil boom.
+- Suriname's democracy will hold an election on Sunday where voters will choose 51 lawmakers to decide the next president amid an emerging oil boom.

 65 Articles